Roscoe Lee Browne

 Roscoe Lee Browne (May 2, 1922 – April 11, 2007) was an American actor and director.
 He is perhaps best known for his many guest appearances on TV series from the 1970s and 1980s, as well as movies like The Cowboys (1972) with John Wayne, and The World's Greatest Athlete (1973) with John Amos and Jan-Michael Vincent, but his biggest roles were as narrator in Babe and Garfield: A Tale of Two Kitties, which grossed $400 million combined.

 He resisted playing stereotypically black roles, instead performing in several productions with New York City's Shakespeare Festival Theater, Leland Hayward's satirical NBC series That Was the Week That Was, and a poetry performance tour of the United States in addition to his work in television and film.
+He was the recipient of a Primetime Emmy and a NAACP Image Award, and was nominated for a Tony Award.

 Early life and education

 Born in Woodbury, New Jersey, Browne was the fourth son of Baptist minister Sylvanus S. Browne and his wife, Lovie Lee (Usher).
 He graduated from Woodbury Junior-Senior High School in 1939.
-Browne attended historically black Lincoln University in Pennsylvania.
+Browne attended historically black Lincoln University in Pennsylvania, where he was an All-American for the Lincoln Lions track and field team.
 He graduated with a bachelor's degree in 1946, his college career being interrupted by his wartime service.

 During World War II, Browne served in Italy with the United States Army's 92nd Infantry Division and organized the Division's track and field team.
 After the war, he undertook postgraduate work under the GI Bill at Middlebury College, Columbia University, and the University of Florence.
 A middle-distance runner, he won two Amateur Athletic Union 1,000-yard national indoor championships.

 He occasionally returned to Lincoln University between 1946–52 to teach English, French, and comparative literature.
 Upon leaving academia, he earned a living for several years selling wine for Schenley Import Corporation.
 In 1956, he left his job with Schenley to become a full-time professional actor.

 In 1950 and 1951 he toured Europe (as a half-miler) with a USA Track and Field team.